Corporate Giving and Trusts & Foundations

 We want to thank Capital One UK and Browne Jacobson LLP for supporting our charity.

 Capital One UK is one of the top 10 companies in UK providing credit cards to people and helping them succeed with credit.
 Browne Jacobson LLP is a legal firm that works locally, nationally and internationally across the public and private sectors.

-We are delighted to welcome Windblowers and Bridgeway Consulting Ltd. as our very first Corporate Donors!
-Their support will help us continue providing life-changing music programmes for young people in Nottingham.
+Windblowers and Bridgeway Consulting Ltd. joined us in 2017-18 as our first Corporate Donors.
+Their support helped us to fund life-changing music programmes for young people in Nottingham.

 Bridgeway Consulting Ltd. is a consulting and contracting firm that covers many aspects of civil engineering and asset management.
-You can read more about the company by visiting their website.
 Windblowers is an independent music shop on Derby Road and if you're looking for sheet music or a wind instrument, it's definitely worth a visit!
-You can find out more by visiting their website here.
+You can find out more about what's available by visiting their website here.

 As a charity, we rely on the generosity of companies like yours to continue with our life-changing music programmes.
 Join our Corporate Giving programme and become one of our Business Partners.
 You can donate annually, or give one-off donations.

 Could staff an Area Band for 1 week

 Could help 5 children attend Music Camp

 Could provide follow-on instrumental tuition for 3 children